Mayflower's Walking Moai continues walking at different parks every Tuesday.

 Mayflower's Walking Moai meets:

-Tuesday, February 11th at Greenway Park, by the main entrance.
+Tuesday, January 13th at Freedom Park, at the main entrance.

-Tuesday, February 18th at Botanical Gardens, by the entrance.
+Tuesday, January 20th at Botanical Gardens, by the main entrance.

-Tuesday, March 24th at Botanical Gardens, by the entrance.
+Tuesday, February 17th at Botanical Gardens, by the main entrance.

 Look for the Blue shirts!
 If you need a shirt, talk with Janice once you arrive.